kshedden/case_studies/methods/writing-tips.md

   that you are addressing, and may also refer to the data that you will be using.
 You generally will not want to mention the analytic methodology (e.g. regression analysis) in the title.
-The title should not have the format "Analyzing..." or "Exploring...".
-You want to give the reader a reason to expect that they will learn something specific by reading your memo.
-Your analyses and explorations of the data will not be of interest to a reader unless you can tell them up-front what question you will be posing and attempting to resolve.
+The title should not have the format "Analyzing..." or "Exploring..." -- these are two broad and vague.
+Your title should give the reader an indication of what they will learn by reading your memo.

 - The introductory paragraph should convey the main topic and focus of your writing.
-Information about the data set, and the methodology that you plan to use should also be discussed, but the primary substantive question is the most important information and should be covered first.
+Information about the data set, and the methodology that you plan to use may also be discussed, but the primary substantive question is the most important information and should be covered first.
 You may need to provide a bit of background information to motivate your question, but keep the background discussion in the first paragraph brief.